Nyerguds/MobiusMapEditor/README.md

 Right now, I'm not really looking into making this a joint project.
 Specific bug reports and suggestions are always welcome though, but post them as issues.

-### Upgrading

-The settings of the program are apparently automatically saved under

-%localappdata%\Nyerguds\

-So if you install a new version, and your settings are gone, just go there and copy the settings file to the newest folder.

 ---

 ## Change log